✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Q6: How should I score a patient receiving VA-ECMO for combined respiratory and circulatory failure?

 A: When VA-ECMO supports both oxygenation and circulation, assign points in both systems as appropriate.
-The respiratory system typically receives 4 points (reflecting severe oxygenation failure), and the cardiovascular system is scored based on the need for concurrent vasopressors and the severity of circulatory dysfunction.
+The respiratory system typically receives maximum points (reflecting severe oxygenation failure), and the cardiovascular system is scored based on the need for concurrent vasopressors and the severity of circulatory dysfunction.
 The goal is to capture the multi-system nature of support being provided.

 ♦️ Summary

 SOFA-2 modernizes a foundational intensive care assessment tool for contemporary clinical reality.
+The six-sySOFA-2 modernizes a foundational intensive care assessment tool for contemporary clinical reality.
 The six-system structure persists, but definitions, thresholds, and organ support encoding now authentically reflect how critical care is practiced in 2025.

 The respiratory domain recognizes the full spectrum from high-flow oxygen to ECMO; cardiovascular scoring standardizes vasopressor dosing and incorporates mechanical circulatory devices; renal assessment clarifies RRT’s role with explicit criteria; liver and hemostasis thresholds align more precisely with outcome gradients; and the brain system acknowledges delirium as meaningful neurologic dysfunction.